adejewski/wc/README.md

 # This repository is meant to benchmark my own implementation of wc

 I was trying different implementaitions to show how to speed up simple application like wc.
 Of course it is not 1:1 replacment for system wc because we do not cover all edge cases here.
+Nevertheless for the prepared test_data my implementation and system `wc` gives exactly the same results.

 # Running example
 To test it `just build_all` and `just hyperfine ./test_data/pg2600.txt` from main folder of this repository.